-The Poor Knights Islands are an internationally recognized icon, up for World Heritage Status and 23km off the Tutukaka Coast.
+The Poor Knights Islands are an internationally recognised icon for World Heritage Status, located 23km off the Tutukaka Coast.
 Washed by the warmth sweeping down from the Coral Sea, the Poor Knights Islands are ever present on the horizon of most of the North East coast of Northland.

-Tutukaka and Ngunguru offer restaurants, cafés and a wide range of accommodation including private holiday homes, resort motels, apartments, B&Bs and a campground.
+Tutukaka and Ngunguru offer restaurants, cafés and a wide range of accommodations, including private holiday homes, resort motels, apartments, B&Bs and a campground.
 It’s a good idea to book ahead in summer, especially around the Christmas holidays.

 Tutukaka offers some great accommodation to suit all budgets “Click Here”